zerkforlove/zerkforlove/README.md

 !!!
--I like some fandoms, and some underrated ones maybe *undertale, roblox, opm, case file 1225, kamisama kiss, minecraft crk, genshin, zenless zone zero, yeah.. idk more.
+-I like some fandoms, and some underrated ones maybe *undertale, roblox, opm, case file 1225, kamisama kiss, minecraft crk, genshin, zenless zone zero, yeah.. idk more. (i forgot but i swear theres more!?)

 = Subjects im focused to (one of them are forced)
 !!!